Nibor808/go-starter/README.md

 ## Go Starter

-A starter setup for a REST api in Go, MongoDB, and Docker
+A starter setup for a REST api with React, Go, MongoDB, and Docker

-### Add .env at project root with the following keys and add your values
+### Add .env in api/ with the following keys and add your values

 ```
 DB_CONN=mongodb://host.docker.internal:27017